inadarei/connect-thumbs/README.md

 where:

- * ttl - is the cache duration that will be returned in the HTTP headers for the resulting thumbnail
+ * ttl - is the client-side cache duration that will be returned in the HTTP headers for the resulting thumbnail.
  * tmpCacheTTL - time (in seconds) to cache thumbnails in temp folder.
 Defaults to 0 (cache disabled).
  * tmpDir - is the Node-writable temp folder where file operations will be performed.
 Defaults to: `/tmp/nodethumbnails`.
    You may want to periodically clean-up that folder.